-- Do I need a permit to raise chickens and/or build a coop?
+- Do I need a permit to raise chickens and/or build a backyard chicken coop?

-- Who can I contact if I have to unexpectedly part ways with my chickens?
+- Who can I contact if I must unexpectedly part ways with my chickens?

-To be certain your new members of your family can stay in your family, secure a copy of the local ordinances and keeping it on file.
+To be certain your new feathered friends can stay in your family, secure a copy of the local chicken ordinance and keep it on file.
 It’s also handy to have if neighbors have questions or concerns.

 4. If backyard chickens are not allowed, empower change.

-If chickens are not zoned for by your local government does not zone for backyard chicken coops, do something about it!
+If your local government does not zone for backyard chicken coops, do something about it!
 Change is possible by amending local laws.
-Depending on your area, you may need to fill out various paperwork and attend a local government meeting.
+Depending on your area, you may need to fill out paperwork and attend a local government meeting.

-In this case, the best bet is to be prepared.
-Join forces with other flock enthusiasts in your area to outline the benefits of raising birds and a plan for raising chickens.
-Oftentimes, showing community support and the benefits are key drivers in adding chickens to a community.
+In this case, the best bet is preparation.
+Join forces with other flock enthusiasts and urban chicken raisers to outline the benefits of raising birds and a plan for backyard chicken coops.
+Oftentimes, showing community support and the benefits are key drivers to add chickens to a community.

 5. Visit with your neighbors.

-Once you have the go-ahead to get started, visit your neighbors and share your plans with them.
+Once you have “chicken permission” and the go-ahead to start, visit your neighbors and share your plans with them.

 It’s always best to share plans in advance and to work together on the project.
 Describe the benefits, quiet nature and community opportunities of raising chickens.
-Your neighbors will likely be excited about visiting their new community members.
+And above all, invite them over for a coop-warming party to meet your ladies!

-6. Design a backyard chicken flock ideal for you and your area’s conditions
+6. Design a backyard chicken coop ideal for you and your area’s conditions.

-Your family should now be ready for one of the most exciting parts of the process: planning your flock and designing your backyard chicken coop
+Now your family can begin one of the most exciting parts of the process: planning your flock and designing your backyard chicken coop

 There are hundreds of breeds to choose from.
 Determine if you wish to have chickens for eggs, meat or show.
 Explore the breeds’ personalities, amount of space they need and if they are right for your climate.
-Then, pick up supplies and start small with a flock of 4 to 6 chicks.
+Then, pick up supplies and start small with a flock of four to six chicks.
 Your local Purina retailer

 is a good resource to help you get started.